VWiman/continuity/README.md

-# Cuntinuity - Find new movies and track what you have seen
+# Continuity - Find new movies and track what you have seen

 ### Libraries